 With an emphasis on personalized instruction and support, faculty mentoring is at the core of academic advising.
 All students are a assigned a "primary advisor" who works individually with them to provide guidance in a number of areas including course selection, major requirements, progress toward degree completion, post-graduation planning, etc. Students who have declared a major are assigned a primary advisor within that field; while those who have yet to declare are matched with a specially-designated "Discovery Advisor."

-Conveniently located in the Office of Career Development and Academic Advising, the Advising Center offers supplemental advising support to students.
+Conveniently located in the Office of Career and Professional Development, the Advising Center offers supplemental advising support to students.
 With a focus on Discovery advising, Advising Center staff work individually with students to provide guidance regarding major selection, general education requirements, academic policies and procedures, and student success resources.
-While visiting the Advising Center, students also have the opportunity to consult with Career Development staff and take advantage of the many helpful Career Development resources available in our shared office.
+While visiting the Advising Center, students also have the opportunity to consult with Career and Professional Development staff and take advantage of the many helpful Career and Professional Development resources available in our shared office.

 Schedule an Appointment

 To schedule an appointment with an Advising Center specialist, please call 386-822-7315 or send an email to email@example.com.
 Walk-ins are welcome Monday through Friday from 8 a.m. to 4:30 p.m.